 These packages must be installed on the development system.
-If not, missing packages can be installed on the command line using univention-install or through UMC, which is described in the [ucs-handbuch].
+For this the unmaintained repository must be enabled.
+After this the missing packages can be installed on the command line using univention-in-stall or through UMC, which is described in the [ucs-handbuch].

-B.2. dh_make
+B.2. dh\make

-dh_make is a tool, which helps creating the initial debian/ directory.
+dh\make is a tool, which helps creating the initial debian/ directory.
 It is interactive by default and asks several questions about the package to be created.